letaprodoit/lapdi-easy-dev/README.txt

 Upgrades will include fixes only, no new functionality

 * Create functional plugins in as little as 5 lines of code
+* Add additional `external URL links` to your plugins description
 * Use on as many plugin projects as necessary
 * Add a `settings page` menu for your plugin, and for future plugins
 * Supports the usage of your own `custom shortcodes`